Jcreasey23/Small_Sample2/FinalProjectProposal.md

     * Weather average for each city by month
     * Use class with both header and cpp files
     * Txt files to store initial data to be sorted and analyzed
+    * Use different sorting functions to sort the data by crime
 * What must it accomplish or provide?
     * Provide an analysis of the relation between weather and crime patterns in some major big and small cities.
     * Provide an outline of data showing information on crime rates and weather patterns throughout the year in different cities
     * Provide evidence for students in the class for the relation between crime rates and weather patterns
+    * Provide a place for the user to input which two cities they want to compare
 * Assumptions?
     * Ignoring different socio-economic sections of cities having higher or lower rates of crime - Looking at city as a whole
     * Assuming the weather is pretty consistent throughout each month (no big fluctuations)